OUR 2013 CSA is FULL -- but you can get on our WAIT-LIST for 2014. Please read our

 of fresh produce -- picked, packed and ready for pick-up -- throughout the growing season.

-of vegetables, herbs, fruits and berries.
-Each week your share box will reflect this mix of fresh, tasty
+herbs, fruits and berries.
+Each week your share box will reflect this mix of fresh, tasty produce

-produce !
-Your vegetable selection includes whatever is in season and available: tomatoes, peppers, squash,
+!
+Your vegetable selection includes whatever is in season and available: tomatoes, peppers, squash, beans,

-beans, carrots, turnips, onions, salad fixings and more.
-Fruits may include strawberries, raspberries,
+carrots, turnips, onions, salad fixings and more.
+Fruits may include strawberries, raspberries, blueberries,

-blueberries, plums, peaches, apples and Asian pears.
-Our wide variety of high quality fruit
+plums, peaches, apples and Asian pears.
+Our wide variety of high quality fruit is a bonus

 link at the top of this page to see what our most recent season looked like, week by week.